bellycard/napa/docs/quickstart.md

 ## Declare these attributes in the API and Representer

-To provide a more secure API, Napa requires you to declare any parameters your API will accept.
+To provide a more secure API, the Napa generator requires you to declare any parameters your API will accept.
 This is done in the `params` blocks related to the specific request.
 In this case we will want to declare the params in `people_api.rb` for `POST` and `PUT` to be:

 ### POST